 Irrelevant reasons for an objection

-There are certain matters which do not amount to ‘material planning considerations’ under current legislation and guidance.
+Certain matters do not amount to ‘material planning considerations’ under current legislation and guidance.
 These matters cannot be taken into account in considering a planning application and should not be included in objections as they weaken your case:

 - The identity of the applicant or occupant